 Showing Collections: 1 - 6 of 6

-Abstract Laughtrack was an Evanston-based comedy group, comprised of Northwestern alumni, that performed from 1979-1981.
-The collection includes resumes, photographs, scripts, correspondence, newspaper clippings, press releases, contracts, and financial records.
+Laughtrack Comedy Group was an Evanston-based troupe, comprised of Northwestern alumni, that performed from 1979 to 1981.
+Their records include resumes, photographs, scripts, correspondence, newspaper clippings, press releases, contracts, and financial records.

 The Lawrence Pressman Papers contain 26 boxes encompassing biographic information from Pressman’s schooling at Northwestern University, scripts and related materials collected from his production binders (television, theatre, and film), reviews and publicity, and a selection of artifacts, including awards and a scrapbook of his college years.

 This series is comprised of photographs pertaining mainly to Tony Randall's acting career.

-Clara, Lu ‘n’ Em," one of the first radio soap operas (1930-1946), was created, written, and performed by three Northwestern University alumnae (Louise Starkey Mead, Isobel Carothers Berolzheimer, and Helen King Mitchell), who assumed the roles of small-town housewives exchanging gossip and opinions.
-Records include scripts, clippings, photographs, artifacts, and promotional materials.
+Clara, Lu ‘n’ Em, one of the first radio soap operas (1930-1946), was created, written, and performed by three Northwestern University alumnae (Louise Starkey Mead, Isobel Carothers Berolzheimer, and Helen King Mitchell), who assumed the roles of small-town housewives exchanging gossip and opinions.
+The records include scripts, clippings, photographs, artifacts, and promotional materials.